WDev2021/Pac-man/README.md

 Pac-Man

 ## Description
-This is a practice exercise to learn how to biuld a basic **animation**
+This is a practice exercise to learn how to biuld a basic **animation** The Pacman will change direction when it reaches the window limit

 ## Installation
 Copy the code and change your picture.
 Please don't change the code in this Repo